myquay/michael-mckenna.com/blog/content/post/2023/indie-auth-in-asp-net.md

 ---
-publishDate: 2023-08-20T20:13:11+12:00
+publishDate: 2023-09-27T20:13:11+12:00
-title: 'IndieAuth in ASP.NET Part 1: What is IndieAuth?'
+title: 'IndieAuth in ASP.NET'
-summary: This series of blog posts is an exploration of how to I added IndieAuth as a supported authentication method to a .NET 6 application.
-In this first installment we take a look at what is IndieAuth exactly.
+summary: This is a long form blog post about how I added support for IndieAuth as an authentication method for a .NET 6 application.
+url: /indieauth-in-asp-dot-net
+aliases:
-url: /indieauth-in-asp-dot-net-part-1-what-is-indieauth
+    - /indieauth-in-asp-dot-net-part-1-what-is-indieauth
 tags:
     - guide
     - dot net core
     - indieauth
-series: indieauth
 ---

 ## Introduction